SSHaRe NoW

 - enable the promotion of interactive materials developed for local initiatives to a wider audience.

-The fifth annual Suicide and Self-Harm Research North West (SSHaRE NoW) conference brings together clinicians, individuals with lived experience, academics, and researchers in the field.
+The seventh annual Suicide and Self-Harm Research North-West (SSHARE NoW) conference brought together clinicians, individuals with lived experience, researchers, and academics in the field.

 Winner of the Zero Suicide Alliance Essay Competition 2021